-In 2022, Quest for Life will launch a new series of online courses, including a program devoted specifically to avoiding burnout or limiting its effects once it takes hold.
+Quest for Life’s online courses include a program devoted specifically to avoiding burnout or limiting its effects once it takes hold.

 Delivered by Petrea King and Quest’s Senior Facilitator Margie Braunstein, Beyond Burnout is an online course designed for people interested in developing healthy lifestyle habits while learning effective tools and strategies to move beyond burnout and flourish in life.